OklenCodes/Connect4/README.md

-My attempt at making a connect 4 game.
+CONNECT 4

+Created a Connect 4 game with pygame.
+Can be used to play against AI